 Where construction and repair activities require a trench to be backfilled or covered for any reason, including restoring traffic, resuming construction, or awaiting asphalt restoration, the permittee shall safely maintain the trench and all traffic control until the following temporary pavement repairs are made on a suitable base in a safe manner.
 For local and neighborhood streets up to 45 days, use 6" compacted approved aggregate material; for > 45 days, discuss with Department staff for approved material.
-For arterial and collectors, less than 24-hours - 6" compacted approved aggregate material topped by 1" cold patch asphalt; > 45 days, discuss with Department staff for approved material.
+For arterial and collectors, less than 24-hours - 6" compacted approved aggregate material; 1 - 45 days - 6" compacted approved aggregate material.
 Steel plates may be used under certain circumstances up to 30 days with prior approval from the City.
 All plates need to be tacked down to the existing asphalt to prevent the plate from moving.
 This can be accomplished by adding asphalt to the edges of the plate or using spikes to nail it to the pavement.
 Depending on the type of street and weather conditions the City reserves the right to determine the type of temporary asphalt repairs required at that time.